Pump: Types

 Mechanical pumps may be submerged in the fluid they are pumping or be placed external to the fluid.

-Pumps can be classified by their method of displacement into positive-displacement pumps, impulse pumps, velocity pumps, gravity pumps, steam pumps and valveless pumps.
+Pumps can be classified by their method of displacement into electromagnetic pumps, positive-displacement pumps, impulse pumps, velocity pumps, gravity pumps, steam pumps and valveless pumps.
 There are three basic types of pumps: positive-displacement, centrifugal and axial-flow pumps.
 In centrifugal pumps the direction of flow of the fluid changes by ninety degrees as it flows over an impeller, while in axial flow pumps the direction of flow is unchanged.

+Centrifugal pumps are produced by a wide range of manufacturers internationally, and their designs commonly follow global engineering standards such as ISO 2858, ISO 5199, and API 610.
+These standards define dimensional interchangeability, mechanical construction, performance tolerances, and material requirements suitable for industrial, agricultural, and municipal applications.

+Manufacturers typically publish detailed technical data such as pump curves, efficiency ratings, head-flow characteristics, and impeller geometry to help engineers determine appropriate pump selection for specific operating conditions.
+These specifications are essential for ensuring correct pump sizing, energy efficiency, and long-term reliability in fluid-handling systems.

+Electromagnetic pump

 Positive-displacement pumps

 A positive-displacement pump makes a fluid move by trapping a fixed amount and forcing (displacing) that trapped volume into the discharge pipe.

 Some positive-displacement pumps use an expanding cavity on the suction side and a decreasing cavity on the discharge side.
 Liquid flows into the pump as the cavity on the suction side expands and the liquid flows out of the discharge as the cavity collapses.
 The volume is constant through each cycle of operation.

 Positive-displacement pump behavior and safety

-Positive-displacement pumps, unlike centrifugal, can theoretically produce the same flow at a given speed (rpm) no matter what the discharge pressure.
+Positive-displacement pumps, unlike centrifugal, can theoretically produce the same flow at a given rotational speed no matter what the discharge pressure.
 Thus, positive-displacement pumps are constant flow machines.
 However, a slight increase in internal leakage as the pressure increases prevents a truly constant flow rate.

 A positive-displacement pump must not operate against a closed valve on the discharge side of the pump, because it has no shutoff head like centrifugal pumps.
 A positive-displacement pump operating against a closed discharge valve continues to produce flow and the pressure in the discharge line increases until the line bursts, the pump is severely damaged, or both.

 A relief or safety valve on the discharge side of the positive-displacement pump is therefore necessary.
 The relief valve can be internal or external.
 The pump manufacturer normally has the option to supply internal relief or safety valves.
 The internal valve is usually used only as a safety precaution.
-An external relief valve in the discharge line, with a return line back to the suction line or supply tank provides increased safety.
+An external relief valve in the discharge line, with a return line back to the suction line or supply tank, provides increased safety.